 of residential substance abuse treatment programs

 Christine Timko, Katherine Yua and Rudolf H. Moosa

 Journal of Substance Abuse, Volume 12, Issue 4, Winter 2000, Pages 387-403

 Abstract: Purpose: This study examined the objective demand characteristics of treatment programs in which substance abuse patients, or psychiatric patients, were residing.
-Results: When patients had a substance abuse rather than a psychiatric problem, objective demand characteristics was higher: program policies had higher requirements for functioning and more resident control; programs offered fewer health-treatment services; and the physical design provided fewer safety features and socialrecreational aids.
-Compared to substance abuse patients in low-demand programs, patients in high-demand characteristics programs perceived the program to have higher expectations, in that the treatment climate exerted more press to develop relationships, set goals, and be organized.
+Results: When patients had a substance abuse rather than a psychiatric problem, objective demand characteristics was higher.
+Compared to substance abuse patients in low-demand programs, patients in high demand characteristics programs perceived the program to have higher expectations, in that the treatment climate exerted more press to develop relationships, set goals, and be organized.
 Patients in high-demand programs engaged more in self-initiated activities and participated more in treatment services and program-organized events.
 Substance abuse patients' activity and participation levels were determined jointly by the level of demand characteristics and by the expectations for patients' expressiveness and self-understanding of their personal problems.
 Implications: The findings illustrate the importance of considering objective indices of demand in conjunction with perceived expectations to improve patients' treatment outcomes.

 in Assessing Motion Sickness in a Virtual Environment: Or Does Taking a Motion Sickness

 Questionnaire Make You Sick?

 Authors Sean D. Young, Bernard D. Adelstein, Stephen R. Ellis